Articles on Talmidi Theology

 - it denies the uniqueness of the individual, giving a soul multiple personalities

-- it tends to diminish the desire to better one’s lot (by accepting hardship and poverty as punishment fir wrongs done in a previous life)
+- it tends to diminish the desire to better one’s lot in this life (by accepting hardship and poverty as punishment for wrongs done in a previous life)

 - It tends towards superiority / inferiority complexes on the part of some individuals (e.g. ‘I know that I have been reincarnated in this life because I am more spiritually advanced than you are).